Lamorna: Lamorna in culture

 Lamorna has been immortalised in the song "Way Down to Lamorna", about a wayward husband receiving his comeuppance from his wife.
 The song is beloved of many Cornish singers, including Brenda Wootton.

 The actor Robert Newton (1905–1956) was educated in Lamorna and his ashes were scattered in the sea off Lamorna by his son, Nicholas Newton.

 The authors Derek Tangye and Jean Tangye lived above Lamorna where he wrote his famous books "The Minack Chronicles".
 A piece of land called "Oliver Land" has been preserved as a wildlife sanctuary in memory of the couple.
 Lamorna was the village used in the novel The Memory Garden by Rachel Hore (2007) and was a location used for the shooting of Sam Peckinpah's 1971 thriller Straw Dogs.
 Lamorna Cove was the title of a poem by W. H. Davies published in 1929.

-The name of Lamorna's pub, The Wink, alludes to smuggling, "the wink" being a signal that contraband could be obtained.
 The pub is the subject of a novel by Martha Grimes, entitled The Lamorna Wink.
 The interior contains an important collection of maritime artefacts.

 The Lamorna Pottery was founded in 1947 by Christopher James Ludlow (known as Jimmy) and Derek Wilshaw.
 It is currently a working pottery, gift shop and café.